DavidF-Dev/Terraria-Downed-NPC-Lib/README.md

 In the odd case that it doesn't, simply subscribe to it manually.

 ### Public methods
-All calls can be made through the `DownedNPC` static class.
+All calls are available via the `DownedNPC` static class.
 ```csharp
 int pinkyKills = DownedNPC.GetCountByNetId(NPCID.Pinky);
 int flinxKills = DownedNPC.GetCountByType(NPCID.SnowFlinx);